it-gro/hugo-theme-w3css-basic/README.md

 ```

 `summaryLength` was introduced in hugo 0.30 (https://gohugo.io/news/0.30-relnotes/).
 It's measure is "words".
-After `teaserTruncateSummary` characters the Description (first priority) or the Summary (second priority) is truncated:
+`teaserTruncateSummary` is in "characters".
+The Description (first priority) or the Summary (second priority) is truncated:

     {{- or .Description .Summary | markdownify | truncate ( or .Site.Params.teaserTruncateSummary 160)  | replaceRE "<.?p>" "" | safeHTML }}